 We encourage all students and parents to be informed about our admission and financial aid policies.
 Given that Early Decision involves a binding contract, students considering this option who are interested in applying for need-based financial aid should, before applying for admission, use our Net Price Calculator, a tool which gives students an early indication of the amounts and types of financial aid for which they might qualify.
 If you or your parents have concerns about affordability after reviewing these estimates and/or talking with our financial aid office, we recommend that you consider applying Early Action or Regular Decision (and not Early Decision).

 What if I am admitted Early Decision but have concerns about my eligibility for financial aid?

-All students who complete the College Board CSS Financial Aid PROFILE on time will receive a decision regarding their eligibility for financial aid.
+All students who complete the required forms on time will receive a decision regarding their eligibility for financial aid.
 While the financial aid office is willing to discuss individual awards with a student or parent/guardian, our policy is to gather information and explain our methodology rather than to negotiate awards.
 If an Early Decision admit does not deposit by the candidate’s reply date (January 10 for ED 1 and February 10 for ED 2), the vice president for enrollment will make the decision to grant an extension or close out a student’s file.

 Will Early Decision applicants receive preferential treatment for financial aid?

 Our financial aid methodology will remain the same for all applicants.
 Financial aid applicants are encouraged to check out the financial aid calculators at collegeboard.com.